ReconJSON/ReconJSON/README.md

 # Recon.json - A JSON-based Recon Standard
 Recon.json is a project dedicated to creating a flexible and consistent JSON format across popular recon tools.
 Recon.json's format (obviously) is a valid JSON structure.
 This structure is designed to hold information about Hosts.
 Hosts objects are described by the set of attributes and other types defined in the standard below.
-Additions can be requested via the protocol in the "Additions" section.
+Additions can be requested via the protocol in the "Contributing" section.

 ## Structure
 The output of a tool that utilizes Recon.json format should hold the following structure: